quench-lang/quench/editors/code/README.md

-# VS Code extension for Quench
+# [VS Code extension for Quench][marketplace]

 This extension provides support for the [Quench][] language via a [language server][lsp], which it automatically downloads if you don't already have it installed.
-To use, simply install the extension, click the "Download" button if prompted, and open a file with extension `.qn`:
+To use, simply install this extension, open any file whose name ends with `.qn`, and click the "Download" button if prompted.

 ![screnshot of hello.qn in VS Code](hello.png)